atlantis-9/7zip-Dark/README.md

 # 7zip-Dark on GitHub
 7-Zip website: [7-zip.org](https://7-zip.org)

-7zip-Dark is a fork of 7-zip with dark mode added in with AI.
+7zip-Dark is a fork of 7-zip that is dark mode enabled on Windows.
+Added with the help of AI.